kayalarul/datamapper/Collection.md

 5. You can click on the collection and explore it.
 You will find collection is empty and there is no mapping in that.

-Go to the [Mapping](Mapping.md) Page and learn about how to create the Mapping and map teh source and target.
+Click on [Mapping](Mapping.md) to learn about how to create the Mapping and map the source and target.